-Cyclophosphamide is a drug that is manufactured by Baxter Healthcare Corporation and Bristol-Myers Squibb and distributed by Bristol-Myers Squibb under the name Cytoxan.
+Cyclophosphamide is manufactured by Baxter Healthcare Corporation and is distributed under the name Cytoxan.
 Other companies, including Roxane Laboratories, make and distribute it as the generic drug cyclophosphamide.
 It comes in both tablet and intravenous forms.

 How Cyclophosphamide Works

 Cyclophosphamide is an alkylating agent.
 This means it is a drug that interferes with cell DNA, preventing cells from growing and dividing.
 It is also an immunosuppressant, meaning it impairs the function of the immune system.

 The drug’s effects on the immune system make it useful for treating nephrotic syndrome and some autoimmune disorders, though it is not currently approved for the latter.

 Unlike other chemotherapy drugs, Cytoxan does not have to be given intravenously.
 IV administration is one option for administering this drug to cancer patients.